UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw6-ml.md

 ## We expect wise, well-formatted unit tests

 By this time, we expect that you understand the value of unit tests.
-Grading will focus on your code; except where specifically requested below FIXME?(natural-number arithmetic, free-variable analysis), your unit tests won't be graded.
+Grading will focus on your code; your unit tests won't be graded.
 But we still expect the following:

 * You will use unit tests wisely.
 If a function is simple, do take a minute to